sandover/sandover.github.io/content/_index.md

 ---
 # oblong industries :: saudi aramco (2010-2012)

 Using Oblong's g-speak software platform, we created an immersive geology visualization and simulation application which could be controlled by glove interactions, by touchscreen, by mobile device, and by web interface.
-This video shows me doing some prototyping work, using a miniature version of the real, much larger system which existed in Dhahran, Saudi Arabia.
+This video shows me demonstrating some work in progress, using a miniature version of the real, much larger system which existed in Dhahran, Saudi Arabia.

 {{< vimeo 280249075 >}}